hendriks73/tagtraum-FFmpeg-package/README.md

 The *tagtraum FFmpeg package* is a binary release of some of the libraries released by the [FFmpeg](https://www.ffmpeg.org) project.
-Its purpose is to provide easy access to Windows and macOS binaries and sources for decoding audio via a [Maven](https://maven.apache.org/) repository.
+Its purpose is to provide easy access to Windows, macOS, and Linux binaries and sources for decoding audio via a [Maven](https://maven.apache.org/) repository.

 Thus it serves as an upstream project for [Java JNI projects wishing to interface